Haivision/srt/docs/API/API-functions.md

       continue blocking.
 If you want to use only one thread for accepting connections from potentially multiple listening sockets in the blocking mode, you should use [`srt_accept_bond`](#srt_accept_bond) instead.
+      Note though that this function is actually a wrapper that changes locally to the nonblocking mode on all these listeners and uses epoll internally.

     * If at the moment multiple listener sockets have received connection request and you query them all for readiness epoll flags (by calling